 The Institute offers funding for activities and events related to Kellogg research themes organized by Notre Dame faculty and/or staff members and by students.

-Intramural grants are open to Notre Dame faculty or staff members, student groups, or units within the ND community.
-These grants support educational activities pertaining to international studies in the broader University community.
+The Kellogg Institute makes available small grants to Notre Dame faculty or staff members, student groups, or units within the ND community for educational activities and events pertaining to international studies.
+Events can include conferences, workshops, lectures, seminars, film series, and various cultural events.
 Preference is given to proposals that relate specifically to Kellogg Institute research themes of democracy and human development and those that involve Kellogg faculty fellows or student affiliates.

 The Institute generally prefers to give grants to other units or groups within the University as seed money for start-up expenses.
 It will not usually fund an ongoing project for multiple years.
 Continual funding will normally be reserved for programs in which Kellogg is directly involved.